davisshaver/tech-docs/wordpress-development/frontend-development.md

 1. Make sure you have [Grunt](http://gruntjs.com/getting-started) installed globally.
 1. Go to your theme directory and install the necessary libraries using <code>npm install</code>
-1. Vola!
+1. Voilà!
 Run <code>grunt watch</code> in your terminal and leave it there.
 It will watch your change and recompile everything for you.
 You should see something like this.

 ```
 Running "watch" task